Tcl 9.0/Tk9.0 Documentation > Tcl Commands, version 9.0.2 > lseq

 DESCRIPTION

-The lseq command creates a sequence of numeric values using the given parameters start, end, and step.
+The lseq command creates a sequence of numeric values, which may be either wide integers or doubles, using the given parameters start, end, and step.
 The operation argument ".." or "to" defines the range.
 The "count" option is used to define a count of the number of elements in the list.
 A short form use of the command, with a single count value, will create a range from 0 to count-1.

 The lseq command can produce both increasing and decreasing sequences.
 When both start and end are provided without a step value, then if start <= end, the sequence will be increasing and if start > end it will be decreasing.
 If a step vale is included, it's sign should agree with the direction of the sequence (descending negative and ascending positive), otherwise an empty list is returned.
 For example: